multimac/blazingdb-python/README.md

 import blazingdb

-from blazingdb import importers from blazingdb.pipeline import system from blazingdb.sources import postgres
+from blazingdb import importers from blazingdb.importers import batchers from blazingdb.pipeline import system from blazingdb.sources import postgres

 from datetime import date

-importer = importers.StreamingImporter(
+batcher = batchers.ByteBatcher(
     # Configure the size of each request in bytes
     chunk_size=1048576,

+    # Configure the encoding to use when calculating size of rows
+    encoding="utf-8",

+    # Configure how often progress should be logged (in seconds)
+    log_interval=10
+)

+importer = importers.StreamingImporter(
+    # Specify the batcher to use when generating requests to BlazingDB
+    batcher=batcher,

     # Timeout (in seconds) for requests to BlazingDB
     timeout=None,

-    # Configure the encoding to use when calculating size of rows
-    encoding="utf-8",

     # Configure the character to use when separating fields
     field_terminator="|",